Your Purebred Puppy, Your Candid Guide to Dogs and Dog Breeds

 Some English Bulldogs are friendly with strangers, while others are politely reserved.

-Though not a barking watchdog, his blocky build and odd, rolling, shuffling gait give intruders pause.
+Though not a barking watchdog, his blocky build and his rolling, shuffling gait give intruders pause.
 It takes a tremendous amount of serious teasing or threatening to provoke this sweet-natured breed, but once aroused, he can be a force to reckon with.

 His tenacity and resolve mean that it's difficult to change his mind once he decides to do something.